 Click HERE to watch a video that can be very useful to practice your European Portuguese.

-12: Find a partner if you want to be fluent in Portuguese – Portuguese courses Lisbon
+Find a partner if you want to be fluent in Portuguese

 A1 Portuguese students

 Are you about to start learning Portuguese in Lisbon?
 Are you already having Portuguese lessons?
 If the answer is yes, you will be glad to know that this article is for you because it will explain to you how important your partner will be.
-The reality is that if you want to achieve your goals with the language of Camões (the most famous poet of Portugal), you will need help.
+If you want to achieve your goals with the language of Camões (the most famous poet of Portugal), you will need help.

 If you’re still starting A1 content, there many things that are new for you.
 At this point, you have to focus on expanding the number of Portuguese words that you know.
 You also have to understand and know by heart the key points of the Portuguese language.